 The common format of a kubectl command is: kubectl action resource

-This performs the specified action (like create, describe, or delete) on the specified resource (like node or deployment).
+This performs an action: create, describe, or delete, on the resource: node or deployment.
 You can use --help after the subcommand to get additional info about possible parameters (for example: kubectl get nodes --help).